-1. Improve the quality of primary prevention and care provided in psychiatric services and the accessibility of those services to the population, integrating these activities into the basic health services, with a view to attaining, as a minimum, a 60 per cent coverage of the population.

-- 2. Include mental health promotion and primary prevention in all health activities implemented. - 3.
-Reduce the trend toward an increase in alcoholism and drug dependence by making available preventive treatment and rehabilitation services covering the entire population.
+- 1. To improve the quality of primary prevention and care provided in psychiatric services and in the accessibility of those services to the population, integrating these activities into the basic health services, with a view to attaining, as a minimum, a 60% coverage of the population. - 2.
+To include mental health promotion and primary prevention in all health activities implemented. - 3.
+To reduce the trend towards an increase in alcoholism and drug dependence by making available preventive treatment and rehabilitation services covering the entire population.